Pieces of Wood

 Zebrawood is a distinctive hardwood that is sometimes found in pure stands along river banks, but growing sites are reported to be quite inaccessible.
 Although abundant, It is an expensive wood because of its difficulty to harvest and preparation necessary to bring it to market.
 The heartwood is a light golden-yellow with narrow-veining streaks of dark brown to black rendering its zebra-stripe appearance.

-Unless otherwise specified, all material herein is Copyright © 2003 J.Carr Associates.
+Unless otherwise specified, all material herein is Copyright © 2003-16 John F Carr.
 All rights reserved.

-No part of these pages, whether text or graphics, may be copied or reproduced, in any form, without the expressed written permission of J.Carr Associates.
+No part of these pages, whether text or graphics, may be copied or reproduced, in any form, without the expressed written permission of John F Carr.